 Even on the second day of my trip, I thus had a roommate in my vacation apartment:

 Yes, read correctly!
 Rossato, neutered a few weeks ago, is to leave for Germany.

 We had already reported that he had to go to the vet again right after his neutering because of breathing problems and unfortunately he also tested positive for FeLV there.
 With this diagnosis he has no chance on Andros.
-Apart from his own shortened life expectancy as a stray, he can’t go back to the feeding station like this, of course.
+Apart from his own shortened life expectancy as a stray, he can’t go back to the feeding site like this, of course.
 But alternatives to that are basically non-existent; there is no chance whatsoever of placing him there.
 And squatting in a cage for life (we don’t even want to think of an even worse option…)?